 10:23 pm 1 note

 These are the last warm days of summer.
 The windows stay open late into the night and the cool breeze is still and sobering.
 Things feel stranger than usual, difficult for small reasons.

 I deleted five pages of writing because the words were tired and mostly silly.
 I’m obsessed with new beginnings, cycles, seasons - the illusion of control that comes with dividing time up into bite sized pieces.
 I kept my first entry from June four years ago, because it was the first.
 A tiny commitment.
 A reminder.
 An acknowledgement of what Didion calls the compulsive impulse to write things down, ‘inexplicable to those who do not share it, useful only accidentally, only secondarily, in the way that any compulsion tries to justify itself.’

 — Anaïs Nin

 I have bruises I don’t remember getting, my muscles hurt from sleeping strangely and making love and falling over.
-I have beetroot stains on the palms of my hands and cuts on my knees, I have a watch tan and chipped nailpolish and split ends.
-It’s summer all over again.
+I have beetroot stains on the palms of my hands and cuts on my knees.
+A watch tan, chipped nailpolish and split ends.
+It is January all over again.

 — Kurt Vonnegut